Gain first-hand knowledge, connections, and international work experience through an academic internship in Hong Kong. On this program, you will:

 Common industry sectors for internships include, but are not limited to:

 Tourism & Travel

 Some challenging internship fields to place in Hong Kong are:

-- Film and TV - Alternative placements include video in production house, post-production studios and advertising / PR agencies.
+• Film and TV - Alternative placements include video in a production house, post-production studios, and advertising PR agencies.

 Tuition and Program Fee